 Internet Explorer 10 introduces support for the CSS Multi-column Layout Module.
 Multi-column layout enables content to be flowed into multiple columns, which retain a gap and an optional rule between them.
 It also makes it possible to vary the number of columns based on the size of the browser window.

-For more detailed information about multi-column layout, see Multi-column layout.
+For more detailed info, see Multi-column layout.

-Regions
+CSS Regions

 CSS Regions is a new page layout feature for Internet Explorer 10, and is defined in the CSS Regions specification.
 With CSS Regions, developers and designers can take a single HTML content stream of text and images and segment that stream into multiple empty containers defined in a standard HTML template.
 HTML templates are documents that are mostly empty of original content, but are instead composed primarily of empty containers that are sized and positioned to give incoming content a specific layout.
 This allows for a continuous content stream to be restructured into a layout more suited, for instance, for tablet consumption.